yaxollum/diagonator/README.md

 Some tips to consider when customizing your configuration:

+- Set `diagonator_path` to the path to your diagonator executable.

+- Use `diagonator_args` to pass command-line arguments to diagonator.
+Specify each argument as a separate string in the list.
+For example, the command `diagonator --top-margin 50` would correspond to `diagonator_args = ["--top-margin", "50"]`.

 - Use 24-hour clock strings with the format `"HH:MM"` (e.g. `"16:30"`) to specify clock times.

 - If you don't want any requirements, remove all the entries that start with `[[requirements]]`.